Virv12/kitsurai/README.md

 Nodes are assigned to the ring iteratively, starting from the first node.
 Each node is assigned to `b_i` positions starting from the last assigned and taking a slot every `n`-th position.
-If the slot is already taken by another node, we skip it and take it's successor.
+If the slot is already taken by another node, we skip it and take its successor.

 The construction of such ring can be expensive because the allocated bandwidth can be very large.
 The whole construction can be avoided by using a formula to find which node is assigned to a given position in the ring